SHASHANK-PRO-05/shashank-pro-05.github.io/_posts/2015-12-15-Let-us-begin-Code-Monk.markdown

 }
 {% endhighlight %}

 Peace Man.
-See you in next Blog.
+See you in next post.
 Let me know if something is arcane here.

 [code-monk-link]:https://www.hackerearth.com/codemonk/